cake-contrib/Cake.Recipe/docs/input/docs/usage/creating-release.md

 ---
 Order: 10
+Title: Creating a release
-Title: How to create a stable release
+Description: How to create a release using Cake.Recipe
 ---

 This document describes the suggested steps to release a new stable version using the `Cake.Recipe` script.